Helicopter crashes in Alaska killing 5, seriously injuring 1

 The Alaska State Troopers, Alaska Army National Guard, and Alaska Mountain Rescue Group will attempt recovery efforts at the site Sunday.

-The National Transportation Safety Board will be investigating.
+The National Transportation Safety Board said an investigator was headed to the crash scene.